Bakery-Inner-Source-Community/cookie-recipes/CONTRIBUTING.md

 ## What to contribute

-* Fixing typos :bug:
+* :bug: Fixing typos
-* Adding more recipes :sparkles: :star:
+* :sparkles: :star: Adding more recipes using the [template](./recipes/RECIPE_TEMPLATE.md)
-* Adding/Updating commands, blocks, texts, ... :pencil2:
+* :pencil2:Adding/Updating commands, blocks, texts, ...
-* Whatever you want to add with some value for this project :tada:
+* :tada: Whatever you want to add with some value for this project

 ## Code of Conduct